How the platform works

 Find.
 Prove.
 Fix.
 Verify.

-Four active verbs.
-Each one names a real capability your team gets to run, see, and verify themselves — before, during, and after the breach window.
+The eight-stage loop maps to four active verbs.
+Each one names a real capability your team gets to run, see, and verify themselves, before, during, and after the breach window.

 1. Find